GDPR: what do I need to think about when using a mailing list in the context of my research?

 - GDPR: what has changed with regard to the previous privacy legislation?
 (Research integrity & ethics)

-- GDPR: what information should I include in an informed consent form when the processing of personal data is based on the consent of the data subjects?
+- GDPR: What information should I include in an informed consent form when the processing of personal data is based on the consent of the data subjects?
 (Research integrity & ethics)

 - GDPR: what is the General Data Protection Regulation?
 (Research integrity & ethics)

-- GDPR: what rights do data subjects have, how do I respect them and what exceptions may apply to research?
+- GDPR: What rights do data subjects have, how do I respect them and what exceptions may apply to research?
 (Research integrity & ethics)

 - GDPR: what should I do in case of a data breach?
 (Research integrity & ethics)

-- GDPR: what should I do in the event of further/secondary processing of personal data?
+- GDPR: What should I do in the event of further/secondary processing of personal data?
 (Research integrity & ethics)

-- GDPR: what should I keep in mind when designing my research?
+- GDPR: What should I keep in mind when designing my research?
 (Research integrity & ethics)

 - GDPR: what should I keep in mind when processing special categories of personal data?
 (Research integrity & ethics)